Tensor and Matrix Low-Rank Value-Function Approximation in Reinforcement Learning: Numerical experiments

 Let us denote the discretization of the continuous state space $\ccalS$ as $\ccalS^r$, and the discretization of the action space $\ccalA$ as $\ccalA^r$, where the subindex $r$ represents a resolution level.
-The finer the resolution level, the better the approximation of the continuous state and action spaces.
+The finer the resolution level, the better the approximation of the continuous state-action spaces.
 However, this affects the number of parameters of the model, since it acts on the finite number of states $C_{\ccalS^r}$ and actions $C_{\ccalA^r}$.
 We test various resolution levels.
 We run each experiment $100$ times until convergence using a decaying $\epsilon$-greedy policy to ensure exploratory actions at the beginning of the training.
+The updates of the models take place in every time-step, right after sampling a new transition.
 The partition-based approach explained in Section \ref{Ss:matrix_and_tensor_stochastic} has been leveraged in the Goddard-rocket problem to enhance the expressiveness of the model by grouping two dimensions.
-Table \ref{tab:parameters-table} lists the median cumulative reward obtained by agents that implement a greedy policy based on the estimated SA-VFs.
+Table \ref{tab:parameters-table} lists the median cumulative reward obtained by agents of different sizes that implement a greedy policy based on the estimated SA-VFs.
 As expected, $Q$-learning needs more parameters to achieve a reward comparable to that of either MLR-learning or TLR-learning.
-The results for the TLR-learning algorithm are particularly relevant, since they reveal that low-rank tensor models with a small number of parameters are able to achieve rewards as good (or even better) than those by MLR-learning and $Q$-learning.
+DQN and SV-RL achieve high rewards with fewer parameters than $Q$-learning too, but MLR-learning and TLR-learning obtain even higher rewards in the Goddard rocket problem, as well as in the cartpole problem, where both DQN and SV-RL fail to obtain good results.
+Although the original implementation of the cartpole problem is an easy task to solve, the modified version with a continuous action space and a reward that penalizes large actions is a non-trivial task, as demonstrated empirically.
+In the mountaincar problem, MLR-learning and TLR-learning perform similarly to DQN and SV-RL.
+The performance of the TLR-learning algorithm is particularly relevant since it reveals that low-rank tensor models with a small number of parameters are able to achieve rewards as good as (or even better than) those by MLR-learning, DQN-learning, and SV-RL.